sarayus0/mqminiproject/index.md

 - To help fill the gap in interactive, puzzle-based resources and making quantum concepts more accessible.

 **Video Resources**<br>
-Please refer to the below videos to learn more about quantum computing concepts and visualization techniques that inspired this project.
+You can refer to the below videos to learn more about quantum computing concepts and visualization techniques that inspired this project.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/JhHMJCUmq28?si=TbYyMoFIY_ZEvCVh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <br>